Chaste/chaste-docker/README.md

 Installing and running Chaste
 -----------------------------

-Install Docker and increase the number of CPUs as you would like, and amount of RAM to at least 4GB.
+Install Docker and increase the number of CPUs as you would like, and amount of RAM to around or above 4GB.

+*N.B.
+If you don't increase the amount of available RAM from the default 2GB then compilation will fail with strange errors!*

 ## Build the docker container with the chaste dependencies